C2DH/ranketwo/pages/structureoftheteaching.md

   - document-example-b
 ---

-**Ranke.2 - Structure of the Lessons** ; Each teaching module consists of several components with an increasing level of complexity and time effort
+**Ranke.2 - Structure of the Lessons** ; Each lesson consists of several components with an increasing level of complexity and time effort

 <!-- more -->